 By default, Tablestore creates a public endpoint, a virtual private cloud (VPC) endpoint, and a classic network endpoint for each instance.
 For more information, see Endpoints.

 Public endpoint: used for access over the Internet.
-Users can access resources of the instance over the Internet by using the public endpoint.
+Users can use the public endpoint to access resources in the Tablestore instance over the Internet.

-VPC endpoint: used for access from applications in a VPC.
-You must bind the required VPC to the instance in the Tablestore console.
-Then, applications in the VPC can access the instance by using the VPC endpoint.
+VPC endpoint: used for access from applications in bound VPCs.
+Applications in bound VPCs can use the VPC endpoint to access the Tablestore instance.
 For more information, see What is a VPC?

-Tablestore supports different combinations of network types to meet different network security requirements.
+Tablestore supports various combinations of network types to meet different network security requirements.
+The following table describes the network types.

 Network type | Description |